jelaiw/blog/_posts/2024-08-09-meandering-path-to-appsec.markdown

  _After a friendly shove forward from COVID_, I now get to work on security engineering full-time.
 Not quite sure how I pulled that off.

 ## Growing up
 Looking back on my childhood now, I suppose there were some clues and foreshadowing.
 As a Gen Xer, I grew up at a time when most households did not own a personal computer (PC).
-Then, somewhere in the middle, it seemed like everyone had one.
-Ours was an [IBM PS/2](https://en.wikipedia.org/wiki/IBM_PS/2).
+Then, somewhere in the middle, it seemed like everyone had one [^5].

-Like many teenagers, I played a ton of games.
+Like many teenagers, I played video games.
 My early PC favorites were adventure-based, like [Space Quest](https://en.wikipedia.org/wiki/Space_Quest_I), [King's Quest](https://en.wikipedia.org/wiki/King%27s_Quest_I), [Police Quest](https://en.wikipedia.org/wiki/Police_Quest:_In_Pursuit_of_the_Death_Angel), and pretty much anything else from Sierra On-Line.

 Unlike most, I enjoyed defeating copy protection and spending time in a hex editor.
 Correspondingly, my characters in the [Buck Rogers RPG](https://en.wikipedia.org/wiki/Buck_Rogers:_Matrix_Cubed) sometimes had conspicuously powerful items and unusually high character attributes.